oncomouse/AndrewPilsch.com/source/cv/_src.md

 **"_Mr.
 Robot_ & Ethos."** (Under Review at [*Present Tense*](http://www.presenttensejournal.org/)).

-**"Abducting Code, Translating the Future: Transpilers and the Implementation of JavaScript's Future."** (Under Review at [*Amodern*](http://amodern.net/) for special issue on "Translation-Machination").
+**"Abducting Code, Translating the Future: Transpilers and the Implementation of JavaScript's Future."** (Revise & Resubmit from [*Amodern*](http://amodern.net/) for special issue on "Translation-Machination").

-**"Invoking Darkness: Invoking Darkness: *Skotison*, Scalar Derangement, and Inhuman Rhetoric."** (Revise & Resubmit from *Philosophy & Rhetoric*).
+**"Invoking Darkness: Invoking Darkness: *Skotison*, Scalar Derangement, and Inhuman Rhetoric."** (Forthcoming from *Philosophy & Rhetoric*).

 **"Life During Wartime: Science Fiction during and after World War II."** Chapter in *The Cambridge History of Science Fiction* eds.
 Gerry Canavan and Eric Carl Link.
 (Collection Under Contract with Cambridge UP; Forthcoming, 2017).

 **"'We twiddle...and turn into machines': Mina Loy, HTML, and the Machining of Information."** Chapter in *Reading Modernism with Machines* eds.
-Shawna Ross & James O'Sullivan.
-(Collection Under Contract with Palgrave; Forthcoming, 2016).
+Shawna Ross & James O'Sullivan (2016).

 **["Insect Capital."](http://www.nanocrit.com/issues/8-2015/insect-capital)** _New American Notes Online (NANO)_ 8 (2015).